AnujaLawankar/3-Password-Generator/README.md

 ## Assets

 The following image demonstrates the website appearance:
-1. Taking password range input.
+1. Asking user to enter the password range.
 ![Website](./Develop/assets/screenshot1.png)